immament/football-match-viewer/README.md

 ## Football 3D Match Viewer

-The extension allows to watch matches from the browser game footstar.org in 3D.
+App allows to watch matches from the browser game footstar.org in 3D.

 ### Demo